 Understanding what is the cause of a blood clot formation is the first step toward prevention.

 The primary cause of a blood clot is the pooling or collection of blood in a vein or artery, which in itself triggers natural blood clotting mechanisms in the body.

 Blood clots occur dependent on certain situations.
 For example, a number of disorders can contribute to the development of blood clots, including clotting disorders, cardiovascular issues, or paralysis.

 Blood clots can also occur after childbirth, following a heart attack, during post-surgical recovery, or through long periods of inactivity.

 One of the complications of surgery is immobility during or following a surgical procedure that may contribute to blood clot development in the legs, known as a deep vein thrombosis for DVT.
 Such clots have the potential to dislodge and travel through the bloodstream to the lungs, known as a pulmonary embolism (PE).

-Avoiding prolonged periods of inactivity or bedrest is important in reducing the risk for blood clot development.
-When traveling, move legs often or get up and walk once an hour if possible.
+Avoiding prolonged periods of inactivity or bed rest is important in reducing the risk for blood clot development.
+When traveling, move your legs often or get up and walk once an hour if possible.
 Adequate hydration aids circulation and prevents the blood from thickening or becoming sluggish.

 If you smoke, make an attempt to quit.
 Smoking increases high blood pressure, which can damage blood vessel walls.
 Diabetes also increases the risk of blood clots.
 Individuals with diabetes or high blood pressure are recommended to maintain compliance with treatment plans to control their medical conditions.

 Regular exercise maintains optimal blood circulation.
-For some, anticoagulant drug therapy maybe recommended.
-If you feel you are at risk for developing blood clots for whatever reason, schedule a consultation with your physician.
-Prevention and early intervention is optimal for vascular health and wellness.
+For some, anticoagulant drug therapy may be recommended.
+If you feel you are at risk of developing blood clots for whatever reason, schedule a consultation with your physician.
+Blood clot prevention and early intervention are optimal for vascular health and wellness.